-- Leasehold Interest Insurance: If a business loses its lease (especially if they had a nice lease, under market-value), this insurance covers the financial loss of losing the lease.
-It can also help pay back a business owner for betterments to the space that they are leaving.
+- Leasehold Interest Insurance: If a business loses its lease, this insurance covers the financial loss of losing the lease.
+It can also help pay back a business owner for the betterment of the space that they are leaving.

-- Fine Arts Coverage: If you decorate your space with tapestries and rugs and paintings, you might need fine arts coverage if you’d want to replace it after a disaster.
+- Fine Arts Coverage: If you decorate your space with tapestries, rugs, and paintings, you might need fine arts coverage if you’d want to replace it after a disaster.
 Because fine art needs a valuation, someone who purchases this floater coverage would want to itemize their art.
 However, this is specifically designed for people who use fine art as decoration and have no intention of selling it.
 (That would require a larger insurance policy.)

-- Contractors Equipment Coverage: This additional coverage specifically covers and replaces equipment and tools that are either damaged or goes missing on a job site.
+- Contractors’ Equipment Coverage: This additional coverage specifically covers and replaces equipment and tools that are either damaged or go missing on a job site.
 For contractors and construction businesses that might have expensive tools in a variety of locations, this floater will specifically insure machinery and tools.

-- Cyber Liability Coverage: If you are the victim of hacking or a data-breach, and your customer data is leaked (including social security or credit card numbers), it can cost your business a lot of money to comply with federal guidelines.
-This coverage helps pay legal fees and protects you from lawsuits arising because of the data breach.
-If your business is online or you collect information online, this is an important addition to your plan.
+- Cyber Liability Coverage: If you’re the victim of hacking or a data breach, and your customer data is leaked (including social security or credit card numbers), it can cost your business a lot of money to comply with federal guidelines.
+This coverage helps pay legal fees and protects you from lawsuits that arise because of the data breach.
+If your business is online, or if you collect information online, this is an important addition to your plan.

 - Electronic Data Processing Coverage: This insurance protects the equipment and the data that you collect.
 This is a policy that bridges a gap in your commercial policy between what electronic equipment is insured after an accident or disaster.
-With this add-on, your computer hardware, as well as software and data information, is all insured.
+With this add-on, your computer’s hardware, software, and data information are all insured.

-- Inland Marine Insurance: A commercial property policy will only cover items at a specific business location, so what if your equipment and business materials travel from one place to another?
-This type of insurance covers things in transit or an instrument of transit or any equipment that is moveable.
+- Inland Marine Insurance: A commercial property policy will only cover items at a specific business location.
+So what if your equipment and business materials travel from one place to another?
+This type of insurance covers things in transit or an instrument of transit or any equipment that’s moveable.